tweedegolf/storage-abstraction/publish/AdapterAmazonS3/README.md

 ## Configuration

-The Adapter class takes one argument of type `AdapterConfig` and the Storage class takes one argument of type `StorageAdapterConfig`
+The Adapter class takes one optional argument of type `AdapterConfig` and the Storage class takes one mandatory argument of type `StorageAdapterConfig`

 ```typescript
 export interface AdapterConfig {